-We believe that homework is a necessary part of the education that our academy provides.
-It trains students to work independentl and encourages them to develop study and research skills so necessary for today’s form of examinations.
-In ‘Upper School’ in particular, homework is essential to develop a greater depth of understanding and to consolidate learning, so as to secure a higher grade at GCSE.
+We believe homework is a necessary part of the education we provide.
+It trains students to work independently and encourages them to develop the study and research skills necessary for today’s form of examinations.

-In ‘Lower School’ (Key Stage 3) homework normally occupies at least one to one and a half hours each evening, increasing to two hours or more in Upper School.
+During Key Stage 3, homework normally occupies at least one to one and a half hours each evening, increasing to two hours or more in Upper School.
 If your child is usually spending either far more time than this or far less, please draw the matter to our attention.

-Each student will be given a Student Planner in which to enter all homework they are given and parents are asked to check this and sign it each week.
+Each student will receive a Student Planner for them to enter all homework they are given.
+Parents/carers are asked to check and sign it each week.
 If your child is not completing homework, this will be recorded by the subject teacher in the Student Planner.
-Students are kept behind after school if homework has not been completed, or is not completed to an acceptable standard.
+Students will receive corrections if homework has not been completed, or is not completed to an acceptable standard.

 How can you help your child with homework?

 |Type of homework||What your child does…||What you can do to help…|

 |Learning||The job is to remember certain words, facts, details or rules||Act as a question master or a tester|

 |Completing||Work already started in school is to be finished at home||Look at the whole piece of work and perhaps make useful comments.
 Ask what the whole task is about.|

 |Writing up||Your child will use homework time to write about work done in school or write a finished version of rough work done in school.||Again, look at the whole piece or, even better, talk about it briefly first, to get the work clearly ingrained in your child’s mind and jog his/her memory.|